wilfred11/ipw/README.md

 ### Propensity Score Matching

 The "propensity score" describes how likely a unit is to have been treated, given its covariate values.
+Data that is not obtained using a randomized controlled trial (RCT) is usually much harder to compare, or it is harder to draw almost causal conclusions from.
+Using a technique like "propensity score matching", it gets easier to obtain clearer results without going through all the formalities of a RCT.

 #### Simple case
 Suppose for example a simple case where a company builds factories in villages.
 To naively compare the effects of the factory on village income a simple weighted mean difference between income with and without factory has to be made.
 This could lead to the conclusion that the mean income of a village lowers after building a factory nearby.